w3c/wcag3/guidelines/groups/process-and-task-completion/avoid-cognitive-tasks/no-cognitive-tests.md

 status: exploratory
 ---

-Processes, including authentication, can be completed without puzzles, calculations, or other cognitive tests (essential exceptions would apply).
+:term[Processes], including authentication, can be completed without puzzles, calculations, or other cognitive tests, unless it would jeopardize the security or purpose of the content.